OperationSpark/first-website/README.md

 Be careful not to open too many processes in Cloud9.
 Cloud9 is a powerful set of tools, and it's easy to feel a little overwhelmed by all the menus and buttons.
 We want you to start using industrial tools, and it will benefit you to watch some YouTube videos on "getting started with Cloud9" to learn more about how to use Cloud9.

 For our purposes, and in the short term, you need only follow the above steps to serve the index.html file of your website, once.
 Doing so will open up a process in its own tab in the Console View.
-This process is an Apache webserver that is serving up your `index.html`.
+This process is an Apache web server that is serving up your `index.html`.

 `index.html` is the default web page returned when we ask a web browser to fetch a URL that does not explicit request a particular file.
 So a URL like "www.google.com" will fetch "www.google.com/index.html".

 Again, once your Apache webserver is running and serving up your `index.html` file, your Console View should include only a maximum of three tabs, your **bash terminal**, perhaps an **immediate JavaScript** tab, and **Apache** serving up your `index.html` file.
-In otherwords, the Console View should look like this:
+In other words, the Console View should look like this:

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-serve-index-only.png">

-Sometimes, while students are working in other files, they might accidentally press Run again, and Cloud9 will start another process, run another instance of an Apache webserver, and serve that file.
-This is unnessary, and undesireable.
-You should only need to be running one webserver, that is, one instance of Apache serving your index.html file.
+Sometimes, while students are working in other files, they might accidentally press Run again, and Cloud9 will start another process, run another instance of an Apache web server, and serve that file.
+This is unnecessary, and undesirable.
+You should only need to be running one web server, that is, one instance of Apache serving your index.html file.

 If you find yourself with more than 3 tabs open, stop the extra processes by selecting their tab, pressing the red `Stop` button, then click the `x` to close the unnecessary tab.
 Here's a shot of too many files being served:

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-serving-too-many-files.png">

-Above, you're serving both the index.html file in tab 3 _and_ serving the porfolio.html file in tab 4.
+Above, you're serving both the index.html file in tab 3 _and_ serving the portfolio.html file in tab 4.
 Here, you'd want to stop serving in tab 4, and close it.

 You need only serve index.html - from there, you can get to any part of your website.

-Finally, if for some reason your Apache webserver stops, which might happen if you do not revisit your workspace for several days, you need only press the green Run button on the Console View tab where Apache has stopped, like so:
+Finally, if for some reason your Apache web server stops, which might happen if you do not revisit your workspace for several days, you need only press the green Run button on the Console View tab where Apache has stopped, like so:

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-apache-restart.png">